1873–74 Scottish Cup: Teams

 All 16 teams entered the competition in the first round.
-Of the clubs that entered, eight were founder members of the Scottish FA.
+Of the clubs that entered, eight were founder members of the SFA.
 Those included Clydesdale, Granville, Queen's Park and 3rd Lanark RV from Renfrewshire as well as Dumbreck from Lanarkshire, Eastern from Glasgow, Ayrshire side Kilmarnock and Vale of Leven from Dunbartonshire.
 A further five Glasgow clubs – Alexandra Athletic, Blythswood, Callander, Rovers, and Western – entered alongside Dumbarton and Renton from Dunbartonshire and Southern from Renfrewshire.

-Of the 16 teams to enter the first round; Southern were the only team who would not play a single match and – as of 2022 – only Dumbarton, Kilmarnock and Queen's Park still regularly compete in the competition.
+Of the 16 teams to enter the first round, Southern were the only team who would not play a single match in any edition of the Scottish Cup.
+By 1967, all the teams had become defunct except for Dumbarton, Kilmarnock, Queen's Park and Vale of Leven and, as of 2023, only the first three of these still compete regularly in the competition.

 Calendar

 First round

 At a committee meeting of the Scottish Football Association on 9 October 1873, the first round ties were drawn.
-Five of the eight ties were played at venues opposite to the draw after Renton, Eastern, Queen's Park, Western and Clydesdale won the coin toss.

-The first match took place on 18 October 1873 when Renton defeated Kilmarnock – who played the entire match with 10 players – 2–0 in the first round.
+The first match took place on 18 October 1873 when Renton defeated Kilmarnock (who played the entire match with 10 players) 2–0 in the first round.
 The match was played in Crosshill, at the neutral Hampden Park.
 Newspaper reports from the time suggest Kilmarnock may have been at a disadvantage as they were more used to playing rugby.
-Later on the same day, Alexandra Athletic and Eastern recorded wins over Callander and Rovers and the following week Queen's Park began the competition with a 7–0 win over Dumbreck in the highest scoring game in the inaugural competition.
+Later on the same day, Alexandra Athletic and Eastern recorded wins over Callander and Rovers respectively and the following week Queen's Park began the competition with a 7–0 win over Dumbreck in the highest scoring game in the inaugural competition.
 John McPherson scored the first ever Scottish Cup hat-trick as Clydesdale defeated Granville 6–0 in what would be the latter's only Scottish Cup match and Blythswood won 1–0 away to Western.

 Southern and Vale of Leven scratched their first round matches against Dumbarton and 3rd Lanark RV respectively.